oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 gateway should only advertise its presence if it is connected to a server, or is itself a server.

 Multiple Gateways may be active at the same time in the same network.
 In this case they will have different identifiers.
 It is up to the Client to decide to which Gateway it wants to connect.
-[At any point in time a Client is allowed to be connected to only one Gateway on the same network.]{.mark}
+[At any point in time a Client is allowed to have a Virtual Connection to only one Gateway on the same network.]{.mark}

 A client should maintain a list of active gateways together with their network addresses.
 This list is populated by means of the ADVERTISE and GWINFO